 Infections: results of any routine antenatal screening tests for infections (Priority 1).
 Additionally, the results of laboratory investigations for infections that may have impact on the immunogenicity, efficacy and safety of pregnancy vaccines or aid interpretation of events that occur in the mother, fetus, neonate or infant (Priority 1).
 These infections include, but are not limited to, human immunodeficiency virus (HIV) 1 and 2, malaria (where relevant), syphilis, tuberculosis (where relevant), Zika virus (where relevant) hepatitis B virus, rubella, hepatitis C virus, Group B streptococcus, toxoplasmosis, genital herpes simplex virus infections and other sexually transmitted infections (e.g., Chlamydia, gonococcus).
 Additionally, data on the target infection for specific vaccine studies will be required (Priority 1) (e.g., GBS colonization in subject participating in a GBS vaccine trial)

-Other acute non-infectious medical conditions during the pregnancy (e.g., haematologic, including anemia, metabolic, endocrine, gynecological, rheumatological, cardiovascular, renal, gastrointestinal, pulmonary or neurological conditions and any other health condition of potential importance for the immunogenicity and safety of vaccines); this includes results of non-routine laboratory testing during pregnancy relevant to such medical conditions (Priority 1)
+Other acute non-infectious medical conditions during the pregnancy (e.g., hematologic, including anemia, metabolic, endocrine, gynecological, rheumatological, cardiovascular, renal, gastrointestinal, pulmonary or neurological conditions and any other health condition of potential importance for the immunogenicity and safety of vaccines); this includes results of non-routine laboratory testing during pregnancy relevant to such medical conditions (Priority 1)

 Medication history: medication received during pregnancy, including prescription and non-prescription drugs, immunobiological agents, herbal and homeopathic preparations and nutritional supplements [46].
 A comprehensive list of known teratogens is available [48] (Priority 1)6